-In year 7 students will learn about the formal elements of art and how to apply this to their own still life, 3D and printmaking responses and be introduced to a range of creative techniques and processes, including colour mixing and observational drawing.
+In year 7 students will learn about the formal elements of art and how to apply this to their own painting, 3D and printmaking responses and be introduced to a range of creative techniques and processes, including colour mixing and observational drawing.

-Within the topic of African masks students will study both Historical and contemporary artists with traditional cultural links to inform a 3D outcome made from recycled materials.
+Within the topic of International Art students will study both historical and contemporary artists with traditional cultural links to inform a range of outcomes, including a 3D outcome made from recycled materials.

 The Natural Forms printmaking project will introduce students to and explore a range of printmaking techniques and processes and learn what it takes to be a professional printmaker.